Para leer este hoja informativa en español, presione aquí.

 Studies show that there is a direct connection between depression and poorer health for those living with HIV.
 Specifically, women living with HIV who are depressed seek HIV care less often, have more trouble sticking with their HIV drug regimens, and have more rapid disease progression.
 If you are experiencing symptoms of depression, you may find you miss drug doses, take the wrong dose, or take the dose at the wrong time.
 Not taking your HIV drugs regularly can lead to the development of resistance, which makes HIV drugs less effective at fighting the virus.
 This can cause your CD4 cells to go down and/or your viral load to go up.

 If you are depressed, getting help can make a big difference.
-One study showed that the risk of death was cut in half for those women who made contact with a mental health provider.
+One study showed that the risk of death was cut in half for women who contacted a mental health provider.
 It is important that depression be diagnosed and treated as quickly as possible to avoid serious problems.

 Various mental health professionals can provide psychotherapy, also known as "talk therapy" or personal counseling.
 Psychotherapy involves talking to a trained professional about what you are experiencing.
 The therapist provides support and helps you to understand what is troubling you.
 While most psychotherapy occurs one-on-one, group therapy is also helpful for some people.